TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Extbase/FirstExtbaseExtension.rst

 .. tip::

-   To ensure that the extension can easily be translated from an English base, we'll create all of the database column names in English.
-Column names like *ist_gefraessig* are pretty difficult to read.
+   To ensure that the extension can easily be translated from an English base, and in order to avoid issues with special characters, we'll create all of the database column names in English.

 Install the Extension Builder
 -----------------------------